-- " Risk retention In this transaction, the settlor holds 5% or more of the credit risk in the underlying pool. - " TPRs An independent due diligence firm reviews a sample of the loans for compliance and data integrity matters.
-This increases the likelihood that the data that we and investors rely on is accurate. - " R&W framework This transaction includes an obligation of the R&W provider to remedy loans that breach R&Ws. - " Bankruptcy remoteness We received legal opinions to the effect that in the event of a bankruptcy or insolvency proceeding with respect to key transaction parties, the auto loans would not be treated as part of the estate of such party.
+- " Risk retention In this transaction, the settlor holds a part of the credit risk in the underlying pool. - " TPRs An independent due diligence firm reviews a sample of the loans for compliance and data integrity matters.
+This increases the likelihood that the data that we and investors rely on is accurate. - " R&W framework This transaction includes an obligation of the R&W provider to remedy loans that breach R&Ws.

+" Bankruptcy remoteness - We expect to receive legal opinions to the effect that in the event of a bankruptcy or insolvency proceeding with respect to key transaction parties, the auto loans would not be treated as part of the estate of such party.